About Multi-Channel Funnels

 - Select Conversions > Multi-Channel Funnels.

 The reports include data for automatically detected channels.
-If you've set up tracking for AdWords, this data will appear as well.
+If you've set up tracking for Google Ads, this data will appear as well.
 Read Set up Multi-Channel Funnels for more information.

 To learn how channels are labeled in reports, read About MCF Channels.